Xiol/Tvheadend-Postprocessor/README.rst

 Tvheadend Postprocess Scripts
 =============================

-Postprocessor scripts to transcode videos and then send email notifications to interested parties.
+Postprocessor scripts to transcode videos and radio recordings and then send email notifications to interested parties.

 Requires ffmpeg, a working beanstalkd server and the Python packages ``beanstalkc`` and ``pyyaml``.